 Area(s) of Specialization:

-Since most people do not like to exercise or find it difficult to fit into their busy lives, my research involves promoting activities that people enjoy and/or deeply value and that get them moving as a ‘side-effect’.
-I am also very interested in the mental, social, and physical health benefits of the human-animal bond, and specifically studying the effects of pairing people with companion dogs.
+Since many people do not like to exercise or find it difficult to fit into their busy lives, my research involves promoting activities that people enjoy or deeply value and that get them moving as a ‘side-effect’.
+I am also very interested in the mental, social, and physical health benefits of the human-animal bond, and a focus of my lab is developing and testing dog-facilitated physical activity interventions.

 Becofsky, K., Shook, R., Sui, X., Wilcox, S., Lavie, C. & Blair, S. (2015).
 The influence of source of social support and size of social network on all-cause mortality.
 Mayo Clinic Proceedings, 90(7):895-902.

 Becofsky, K., Baruth, M., & Wilcox, S. (2014).
 Psychosocial mediators of two community-based physical activity programs.
 Annals of Behavioral Medicine, 48(1):125-29.